 We’re going back to basics today with one of my most essential everyday recipes, vinaigrette!
 You know how much I love salads, and I’m surprised I didn’t think to share my basic vinaigrette recipe with you until now.

-Vinegar and olive oil-based vinaigrette offers a light, zippy, heart-healthy salad dressing that’s great on greens, vegetables and fruits.
+Vinegar and olive oil-based vinaigrette is a light, zippy, heart-healthy salad dressing.
+It’s great on greens, vegetables and fruits.
 You can change up the flavor by using different vinegars.
 Vinaigrette is easy to adjust to taste, and I’ve included notes how to do so in the recipe.

 The traditional French vinaigrette formula calls for 1 tablespoon vinegar for every 3 tablespoons olive oil.
 Modern vinaigrettes often call for a bit more vinegar than that, but it’s always up to you.
 Kale salads can tolerate more zingy dressings, while you’ll want to use less vinegar for mild greens like spring greens.